 See the map of our catchment area here:

-Each hospital offers antenatal and postnatal care for women both in and out of their designated ‘catchment areas’.
+Each maternity unit offers antenatal care for women both in and out of their designated ‘catchment area’.
 Women can either self-refer, or seek referral via their GP.
-We also have a maternity booking system that ensures that the small number of women who do not get their first choice of maternity unit receive choice on their options in the area.

-Women who live out of area will often be seen at their chosen hospital in the antenatal clinic, whereas women in area are seen at community hubs and children’s centres for their antenatal care.
+Women who live out of area will often be seen at their chosen hospital in the antenatal clinic, whereas women living in the surrounding area are normally seen in community hubs and children’s centres for their antenatal care.
 Specialist services are provided mainly in the hospitals, however some perinatal mental health services are offered in the community.